You’re Only Allowed to Give Away $15,000 a Year to Each Recipient, Right?

 Here’s how it works: If you give away more than $15,000 to an individual in a year, you are supposed to report the excess.
 Every dollar over $15,000 uses up part of the $11.58 million you may give away tax free.
 So, for instance, if you give someone $115,000, you will have used up $100,000 of your $11.58 million credit, so you can give away only $11.48 million tax free at death.
 So, as you can see, the $15,000 exclusion is not really a limit for most people.
 It was much more significant when the federal estate tax threshold was $600,000 as recently as 1997 and $1 million as recently as 2003.

 Even though the estate and gift tax system affects very few people, it’s still on the books and everyone is required to report gifts in excess of $15,000 per individual per year.
 But what happens if you don’t report your gift of $16,000?
 Nothing.
 The penalty for not filing a gift tax return is a percentage of the gift tax owed.
 Since you won’t owe any gift tax until you give away $11.58 million, it’s quite unlikely that you’ll ever pay a penalty for not filing your gift tax return.
-That said, $15,000 may be a pretty good limit on how much anyone should give anyone else during a calendar year absent unusual need.
+That said, $15,000 (or $30,000 for a couple since they can both give $15,000 a year) may be a pretty good limit on how much anyone should give anyone else during a calendar year absent unusual need.
 You probably don’t want your children and grandchildren depending on your largess for their basic living expenses.

 A few more fun gift tax facts: